 Yet national statistics show that youths' writing skills diminish as they progress through school to the point that less than half of graduating seniors in the U.S. are proficient in writing.
 The statistics are far worse for youths of color and those from economically challenged backgrounds.

-- help youths find, explore and gain enthusiasm for their own ideas;
+• help young people find, explore and gain enthusiasm for their own ideas;

-- provide safe, civil, non-judgmental spaces for youths to share work and exchange feedback;
+• provide safe, civil, non-judgmental spaces to share work and exchange feedback;

-- show youths how to improve the quality of their work; and
+• show how to improve skills and quality of work; and

-- publish their best work all over the place to bring affirmation and a sense of purpose.
+• publish best work to bring affirmation and a sense of purpose.